Skip to main content

 • Foster et al. (University of Missouri-St. Louis, Rice University, & University of Houston, Downtown Campus)

-This page titled 7.2: The Sampling Distribution of Sample Means is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.2: The Sampling Distribution of Sample Means is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform.